Pepitortue/FirefoxCSS-Safari-theme/README.md

 * Ensure the theme apply as intended for every users and fresh Firefox install

 ## Issues
-This theme was tested with Firefox 72.0.2 on MacOS Catalina.
+This theme was tested with Firefox 100 on macOS Monterey.
 Graphical differences might occur on other OS.
 I will update the theme for every new Firefox release since this is my daily theme.